jahid-razan/Dashboards/README.md

 # 4. Other codes used to estimate purchase qty

 1. Festool Purchase qty for 160 days: change the number of days as appropriate follwoing the comment in the code.
-[Code link](https://github.com/jahidrazan/Codes/blob/main/Expected_sales_Festool.sql)
+[Code link](https://github.com/jahidrazan/Codes/blob/main/Expected_sales_Festool.sql).
+The code can be adapted for other brands as well changing the Brand name.

 2. Lamp purchase for 2022.
 [Code link](https://github.com/jahidrazan/Codes/blob/main/Expected_sales_lamps_2022.sql)